xhost-cookbooks/system/README.md

 ###Recipes

 #####`system::default`
-Includes the `system::update_package_list`, `system::timezone` and `system::hostname` recipes only (note that if applicable the system's package manage's package list will be update, but installed packages won't be upgraded).
+Includes the `system::update_package_list`, `system::timezone` and `system::hostname` recipes only.

+NOTE: if applicable, the system's package manager's package list will be updated, but installed packages won't be upgraded.
+To upgrade system packages include the `system::upgrade_packages` recipe in your run_list or role.

 #####`system::hostname`
 When using resources that reference `node['fqdn']` in variables or attribute values, note that you will